IanMoraes/ecommerce/README.md

-This is a on-going project of a ecommerce
+This is project of a ecommerce

 ## Getting Started